 - headspace will provide training to support you in taking on this opportunity

-If you want to get involved or find out more simply check out the position description or call 03 8338 0919 and ask to speak to the Community Awareness Officer.
+If you want to get involved or find out more simply check out this website, or call 03 8338 0919 and ask to speak to Megan the Community Awareness Officer.

 How do I become involved?

 Recruitment is open.
 Go to YAGhsCraigieburn.carrd.co for application materials!